-- the consolidated statement of financial position as at December 31, 2022; - the consolidated statement of income for the year then ended; - the consolidated statement of comprehensive income (loss) for the year then ended; - the consolidated statement of changes in members' equity for the year then ended; - the consolidated statement of cash flows for the year then ended; - and notes to the consolidated financial statements, including a summary of significant accounting policies
+- the consolidated statement of financial position as at December 31, 2023; - the consolidated statement of income (loss) for the year then ended; - the consolidated statement of comprehensive income (loss) for the year then ended; - the consolidated statement of changes in members' equity for the year then ended; - the consolidated statement of cash flows for the year then ended; - and notes to the consolidated financial statements, including a summary of material accounting policy information

-(hereinafter referred to as the "financial statements").
+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of BlueShore as at December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of BlueShore as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards.